 - Betty Crocker Gluten-Free Chocolate Chip cookie mix contains 150 calories if prepared as directed (27 grams per serving and 20 servings per package), plus 7 grams fat, 23 grams carbs and less than one gram of fiber.

-- Meanwhile, Betty Crocker Chocolate Chip cookie mix contains 170 calories if prepared as directed (28 grams per serving with 18 servings per package), 8 grams fat, 21 grams carbs and less than 1 gram of fiber.
+- Meanwhile, Betty Crocker Chocolate Chip cookie mix (the mainstream wheat-based mix) contains 170 calories if prepared as directed (28 grams per serving with 18 servings per package), 8 grams fat, 21 grams carbs and less than 1 gram of fiber.